AlinaB1999/Alina-Butt.github.io/index.md

 ---

 ### Clustering Machine Learning Projects
 In this data set, we have CustomerID, Genre, Age, Annual Income and Spending Score to illustrate shoppers at a mall.
 The Spending Score is a metric developed by the shopping centre to measure how much each customer spends.
 I use Clustering with the Elbow method to determine the number of groups to draw conclusions between the Annual Income and Spending Score.
+The business value here is that the mall can target shoppers with a higher income to more expensive goods.
 <a href="https://github.com/Alinabutt/Alinabutt.github.io/blob/main/Mall_Customers.csv"> Data here</a>

 - [K Means Clustering](https://colab.research.google.com/github/Alinabutt/Alinabutt.github.io/blob/main/KMeansClustering.ipynb)